akmur/alex-11ty/posts/2018-12-14-my-scss-file-structure.md

   - Articles
 ---

-After having created folder structures for my SCSS files many times for many different projects over the years, I decided to create a Github repository so that it&#8217;s easier for me to get started and improve; hopefully it can be useful to somebody else trying to wrap his/her head around it as well.
+After having created folder structures for my SCSS files many times for many different projects over the years, I decided to create a Github repository so that it's easier for me to get started and improve; hopefully it can be useful to somebody else trying to wrap his/her head around it as well.

 First of all, [here is the repository][1] that you can clone to get started, and here below is an image that shows how the folder structure looks like.